Banking on welfare schemes, CM KCR seeks people's mandate for BRS in Assembly polls | Politics

 ''Though a loss of Rs 25,000 crore is caused, we (state government) suffered it.
 I said we will not install (electricity) meters even if I lose my life,'' he asserted.

-Referring to Congress leaders seeking ''one chance'' for power, he said Congress had ruled for 50 years.

-In the past, when either Congress or TDP were in power, dharnas had to be organised for getting water for irrigation purpose in the district.

-Congress made lot of promises in neighbouring Karnataka before elections but its government is only providing electricity for seven hours to farmers, he said.
+Congress made lot of promises in neighbouring Karnataka before elections but its government is only providing power for seven hours to farmers, he said.

 Rao, who spoke about other welfare schemes of his government including 'Mission Bhagiratha', 'Rythu Beema', farmers' loan waiver and 'Kalyana Lakshmi', said Telangana is the only state in the country that provides tapped water supply to 1.03 crore families in their homes under Mission Bhagiratha.

-Referring to the Congress leaders' comments of shutting down the 'Dharani' integrated land records management system introduced by the BRS regime, Rao said the system ensured that the record of ownership of farmers' land can be changed only with the fingerprint of the owner and not by anyone else.
+Referring to the Congress leaders' comments of shutting down the 'Dharani' integrated land records management system brought in by the BRS regime, Rao said the system ensured that the record of ownership of farmers' land can be changed only with the fingerprint of the owner and not by anyone else.

 ''Should Dharani continue or should it be removed?'' he asked the gathering.
 If the Dharani portal is abolished, it will bring back the old system of people going around offices, he said.